 Not an NBAM member?
 Admission is $8 for adults and $5 for seniors and students.
 Children 12 and under are free when accompanied by an adult.

 New Bedford Art Museum/ArtWorks! is proud to be a North American Reciprocal Museum (NARM).
-We also participate in Mass Cultural Council’s EBT Card to Culture, the most comprehensive effort of its kind in the nation to open doors to arts and cultural experiences for low-income families.
+We also participate in the Mass Cultural Council’s Card to Culture program, the most comprehensive effort of its kind in the nation to open doors to arts and cultural experiences for low-income families.
 We offer free admission to EBT cardholders through Museums for All, a national access program, that encourages individuals of all backgrounds to visit museums regularly and build lifelong museum habits.

 From Memorial Day to Labor Day, the Museum offers free admission to the nation’s active-duty military personnel including National Guard and Reserve and their families through Blue Star Museums.